muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 These sections outline some key features of MUON, including some that are more unique to it and some reasons for why one might want to use it.

-## Data Types
+## Data Type Possreps

-**Muldis Object Notation** is mainly characterized by a set of *data types* that all *values* represented with MUON syntax are members of.
+**Muldis Object Notation** is mainly characterized by a set of *data type possreps* or *possreps* (*possible representations*) that all *values* represented with MUON syntax are characterized by.
-Each MUON data type corresponds 1:1 with a distinct grammar in this document.
+Each MUON possrep corresponds 1:1 with a distinct grammar in this document.

 - Logical: Boolean
 - Numeric: Integer, Fraction